Chinemelu4/Chinemelu4/README.md

     <tr>
     <tr>
       <td><a href="https://github.com/Chinemelu4/Movie-Recommender"><b>Movie Recommender App!</b></a></td>
-      <td>A Content-based movie recommendation system that recommend movies to a user by using the similarity of movies.
-This recommender system recommends movies based on their description or features.
-This application provides shows viewers sentiment(Negative/Positive), the ratings, about the movie and gives a detailed description of the characters in the movie(Date of Birth), Biography and so on.
+      <td>This movie recommender was created using python programming language it is a content based movie recommender based on the the description of the movies.
+The dataset used was an IMDB movie rating and description dataset.
 </td>
     </tr>
     <tr>